artlogic/appleiibot-compress/README.md

 * This is beta quality code.
 There are likely bugs.
 * The compressed length does not take into account Twitter's character weights.
 Expect slightly higher character counts on Twitter.

+## Possible Improvements

+* Parse the BASIC to determine what parts are case sensitive and allow case insensitive replacements where possible.
+* Attempt to optimize the BASIC code for unicode compression (for instance, change I= to Y= and update all references to I).